Need to renew materials? Need to check your account?

 Please use the box to the right (at the bottom on mobile devices).
 To log in, enter the barcode on the back of your library card and the last 4 digits of the phone number on your library card account.

-Beginning July 8, 2016, all 13 library branches will be open on Fridays.
-In addition, the Ceres Library will open two hours earlier on Saturdays.
-The change in hours includes closing at 8:00 pm at libraries in Modesto and Turlock instead of the current 9:00 pm closing.
+All 13 library branches are now open on Fridays.
+In addition, the Ceres Library opens two hours earlier on Saturdays.
+The change in hours includes closing at 8:00 pm at libraries in Modesto and Turlock instead of the previous 9:00 pm closing.
 A complete list of the new hours is available here.

 2016 Summer Reading - May 24 - August 9